appcubator/appbuild/README.md

 using a "Generator".
 A Generator is a built-in or community-written javascript function which expects user-configurable data and returns an Appcubator component.

 On a higher level, the components of an Appcubator app form a tree of data which can be represented as a JSON in the browser.

-This JSON tree is called the app-state.
+The JSON tree, called the app state, has the following structure:

+- models - database schema, functions for backend logic, and API endpoints
+- templates - html templates for pages
+- routes - url + logic that runs when you serve pages. also server side db or misc apis
+- css - styling code for your pages. you can use prewritten themes to get started quickly

+and some more keys which you can read about in the Code Generation wiki.

+When you interact with the visual interface, you’re implicitly adding or configuring the generators in the hierarchy.

+When you "publish", the app state is sent to the server where your app is hosted.
+There the code generators in each section are fully expanded to code and stored on disk.

 User Interface
 --------------